aajanki/ts2workflows/language_reference.md

 }
 ```

-will be converted to the following [for loop statement](https://cloud.google.com/workflows/docs/reference/syntax/iteration)
+is converted to the following [for loop statement](https://cloud.google.com/workflows/docs/reference/syntax/iteration)

 ```yaml
 steps: